mrahhal/template-dotnet-package/README.md

 A template for a dotnet package.

+This is for my own use, but feel free to use it if it helps you.
+The CI workflow uses a shared workflow of mine from another repo, it might change without notice.

 ## Features

 - .NET 6 + C# 10 + NRT (nullable reference types) + ImplicitUsings